Sensu Go release notes

 - The events API POST and PUT endpoints now add the current timestamp to new events by default.

-- The users API now returns a 404 response code in the event that a username cannot be found.
+- The users API now returns a 404 response code if a username cannot be found.

-- The sensuctl command line tool now correctly accepts global flags when passed after a sub-command flag (for example:
+- The sensuctl command line tool now correctly accepts global flags when passed after a subcommand flag (e.g.